Best Crypto Whale Tracking Tools 2026: Telegram Monitors, On-Chain Trackers, and Alert Tools Ranked

 - +Delivers to email, SMS, Slack, Microsoft Teams

-- +Combine whale monitoring with news, Twitter, and on-chain alert sources in one task
+- +Combine supported social and news sources in one monitor

 Cons